Coding4life92/Coding4life92/README.md

 Frontend Engineer | React & TypeScript | UI-Focused Problem Solver

-I’m a frontend-focused software engineer based in New Jersey, with professional experience building modern, scalable web applications using React, TypeScript, and JavaScript.
+I’m a frontend-focused software engineer based in New Jersey with experience building modern, scalable web applications using React, TypeScript, and JavaScript.

 I specialize in crafting clean, maintainable UI architectures, reusable component systems, and intuitive user experiences—often working in environments where performance, accessibility, and reliability are critical.
 My background also includes low-level development in C/C++, which gives me a strong foundation in performance-aware thinking and system design.